egorryabov/php-diary/README.md

 ? >
 ```

 This shows the use of a variable.
 Variable names (as well as function names) are case sensitive.
 Variables begin with a `$` symbol (the first character), the second character must be a letter.
-Variables are visible throughout the file, even if it is declared and assigned in one section < ?php, and used in another section < ?php.
+Variables are visible throughout the file, even if it is declared and assigned in one section `< ?php`, and used in another section `< ?php`.
 Variables are of three types - numeric, string and logical.
 The type is determined implicitly when a variable is assigned a value.
 A variable appears at the moment of its assignment.
 To check whether a variable exists, there is the IsSet function, for example (execute this code 2 times, the second time uncomment the assignment to the $index variable):

 ```php
 < ?php